spacetelescope/jwst_magic/style_guide/git_workflow.md

 Additional cells should be filled out if that information is known.
 2. Click the dark blue "Create" button

 To start progress on this issue, go to the issue page (click on the issue name from the project home page or from a board), make sure that the issue has been assigned to you (click "Assign to me" under People on the right-hand side), and click the "Start Progress" button under the issue summary.To change where you are in the workflow, you can now click on the "Workflow" button and choose "Send To Backlog" or "Done".
-Once this issue has been reviewed and merged in GitLab, you are expected to close the issue on JIRA but selecting the "Done" option under "Workflow".
+Once this issue has been reviewed and merged in GitHub, you are expected to close the issue on JIRA but selecting the "Done" option under "Workflow".

 Attribution